ibrahim-alazwari/Robotic-Arm-Assembly-/README.md

 # Robotic-Arm-Assembly-

-This is an assembly instruction on how to build the robotic arm
+This is an assembly instruction on how to build the robotic arm.

 steps:
 1. Put the base on a table or a horizontal surface.
 2. Put the waist above the base and make sure that it is fixed in its place.